 Solo and with fellow researchers, Sarah has made significant contributions to the body of knowledge surrounding women in leadership and most recently, women managing women and navigating those difficult professional relationships at work.

-In this recent research output, published in 2017, Jane Hurst, Sarah’s PhD student at the time, collaborated with 13 New Zealand women to develop personal and organisational responses when relationships between women at work become strained.
-They outlined strategies which accommodate the nature of the conflict, grow communication and build support networks within and outside the organisation.
-Her output in the academic sphere includes journal publications, books (e.g. Women in Sport Leadership: Research & Practice) reports and conference presentations, researching and consequently developing applied solutions to issue surrounding women in leadership.
+In this recent research output, published in 2017, Jane Hurst, Sarah’s Ph.D. student at the time, collaborated with 13 New Zealand women to develop personal and organizational responses when relationships between women at work become strained.
+They outlined strategies which accommodate the nature of the conflict, grow communication and build support networks within and outside the organization.
+Her output in the academic sphere includes journal publications, books (e.g. Women in Sport Leadership: Research & Practice) reports and conference presentations, researching and consequently developing applied solutions to issues surrounding women in leadership.
 She is the co-founder of Women in Sport Aotearoa, which is also the delivery agent for the International Working Group on Women in Sport.

 At Athlete Assessments we are constantly learning from our consultant clients’ work with their clients.
 We love hearing about Sarah’s progress.
 She says that three things that have helped her succeed with clients are, “building strong relationships, focusing on the process, and acting with integrity at all times.”